j-e-d-w-a-r-d-s/powershell/README.md

 # powershell
-Powershell Scripts I've (Unfortunately) Had to Write
+Powershell scripts that I've had to write.